sverweij/dependency-cruiser/doc/cli.md

 dependency-cruise --prefix "https://github.com/you/yourrepo/tree/master/" -T dot src | dot -T svg > dependency-graph-with-links-to-gh.svg
 ```

-See [prefix](./rules-reference.md#prefix-prefix-links-in-reports) in the rules reference
+See [prefix](./options-reference.md#prefix-prefix-links-in-reports) in the options
-for details.
+reference for details.

 ### `--module-systems`

 Here you can pass a list of module systems dependency-cruiser should use
 to detect dependencies.
 It defaults to `amd, cjs, es6`.

-See [moduleSystems](./rules-reference.md#modulesystems) in the rules reference
+See [moduleSystems](./options-reference.md#modulesystems) in the options reference.

 ### `--ts-pre-compilation-deps` (typescript only)